Mountainmancodes/Mountainmancodes/README.md

 # 👋 Hi, I’m Mountainmancodes

 Welcome to my GitHub profile!
-I'm passionate about family, faith, technology and continuously expanding my skillset.
+I'm passionate about my family, new technology and continuously expanding my skillset.

 ## 🌱 What I'm Learning